open-policy-agent/opa/docs/content/integration.md

 OPA supports different ways to evaluate policies.

 * The [REST API](../rest-api) returns decisions as JSON over HTTP.
+  * Also see the [Language SDKs](/ecosystem/#languages) for working with the REST API in different languages.
 * The [Go API (GoDoc)](https://pkg.go.dev/github.com/open-policy-agent/opa/rego) returns
   decisions as simple Go types (`bool`, `string`, `map[string]interface{}`, etc.)